wur-bioinformatics/introduction-to-bioinformatics/week4.md

 As such approaches are computationally heavy and as they also require a lot of expert knowledge, they are not widely used.
 In essence, such approaches aim to model the protein sequence folding process using physicochemical properties of the amino acid residues and their surroundings.
 As the sequence length increases, ever-increasing possible folds occur for the entire 3D structure, making it a computationally intensive task.
-For example, consider 100 amino acid residues that each can have 3 different psi angles.
-This would lead to 3100 possible folds for the sequence, ~.
+For example, consider 100 amino acid residues that each have their psi, phi, and omega angles.
+If they would (only) have have 3 possibilies per angle, this would lead to 3^300^ (= 10^143^) possible folds for the sequence.
-If each fold would take 5 seconds to assess on its likelihood to be realistic and energy-favorable, it would take us nearly four and a half hours to analyze and come up with a suggested 3D structures, and that is just 100 amino acids.
+If each fold would take just 1 second to assess its likelihood to be realistic and energy-favorable, it would take us 10^126^ years to analyze and come up with a suggested 3D structure, and that is just 100 amino acids under severe contraints.

 Fortunately, the database of experimentally derived protein 3D structures is constantly growing.
 Therefore, there is a good chance of having >20% sequence identity of your query sequence.